 I use Notepad++ (free) on my Windows laptop and the CoT Editor (free) on the Mac in my office.
 Both are pretty small programs, and won't take up a lot of space on your hard drive.

-I would also make a sub-folder in your Documents folder dedicated to playing with texts.
+I would also make a sub-folder in your Documents folder dedicated to working with texts.

 Wherever possible, when downloading text files from the internet, make sure to save them as Plain Text (UTF-8).
 The UTF-8 refers to a character set, and we can mostly not worry about it right now.